 I like to write.
 This page has links to my writing and

-at Google.
-I also gave the presentation at LinuxFest 2014 in
+Google.
+I also gave the presentation at LinuxFest 2014 in Bellingham

 (presentation on youtube).
 It explains how public key

-for speed, and describes the openssl commands needed for
+for speed, and describes the openssl commands needed for key and

-some other things that you can do with openssl to stick it to the
+things that you can do with openssl to stick it to the government.

-too much math for ordinary people, so I wrote something simpler
+much math for ordinary people, so I wrote something simpler for a friend

 How to send encrypted E-mail over a non-encrypted channel

 Decorators is a presentation I wrote for Geek

 Girls Carrots and presented at the Puget Sound Python user's group

 (PuPy, pronounced "Puppy") October 15th 2014.
 It's not very good,